sammonsjl/kubernetes-the-hard-way/docs/03-client-tools.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

 Copy the key to the other hosts.
 You will be asked to enter a password for each of the `ssh-copy-id` commands.
-The password is:
+The password is: `vagrant`
-* KVM - `vagrant`

 The option `-o StrictHostKeyChecking=no` tells it not to ask if you want to connect to a previously unknown host.
 Not best practice in the real world, but speeds things up here.

-`$(whoami)` selects the appropriate user name to connect to the remote VMs.
+`$(whoami)` selects the appropriate username to connect to the remote VMs.
 On KVM this evaluates to `vagrant`

 ```bash
 ssh-copy-id -o StrictHostKeyChecking=no $(whoami)@controlplane02